FAMILY DAY 2023 Saturday November 11th Birmingham Children’s Hospital

 The less obvious side of the day is the chance to meet and chat with other sufferers.
 For many CVS sufferers they feel isolated, not knowing anyone else with the condition.
 Meeting others and sharing experiences can be a really important aspect of attending.

-We offer a free ‘children’s facility’ (creche) with activities and CRB checked helpers to supervise.
+We offer a free ‘children’s facility’ (creche) with activities and DBS checked helpers to supervise.
 If a child is ill or upset, they can be brought into the main room to find the parent or carer, even during the “formal” presentations – family first.

 When are they?